smnarnold/moment/site/content/pages/3.cours/1.developpement-web/2.responsive/index.md

   -
     type: quote
     body: |
-      You put water in a cup, it becomes the cup;<br>
+      You put water in a cup, it becomes the cup;
-      You put water into a bottle, it becomes the bottle;<br>
+      You put water into a bottle, it becomes the bottle;
       You put it in a teapot, it becomes the teapot.
     firstname: Bruce
     lastname: Lee